amdp/cooperacynuxt/learningGame.md

 the discord channel the screenshot of your user when you are logged in :)

-### CHALLENGE THREE: VUE COMPONENTS AND A NEW COOPERACY PROJECT
+### FINAL CHALLENGE LEVEL THREE: VUE COMPONENTS AND A NEW COOPERACY PROJECT

 Very well!!
 The rest of Vue you must learn should be learnt by doing.
 We just need one final step: